karan109/Traffic-Density-Estimation/Crops/README.md

-All cropped images are stored here.
+All cropped images are saved here.